joshknopp/Train21/README.md

 Future enhancements may include:

--Persistence mechanism for tracking right/wrong responses
+- Persistence mechanism for tracking right/wrong responses

--Logic to repeat hands that were played incorrectly
+- Logic to repeat hands that were played incorrectly